 WORK WITH US

-• TITLE: Choral Director (Part-time, non-exempt)
+• Title: Choral Director for Young Men’s Ensemble (Part-time, hourly)

-REPORTS TO: Artistic Director
+Reports to: Artistic Director

 ABOUT CHILDREN’S CHORUS OF WASHINGTON: